DirecTV: Customer service

 DirecTV was awarded a J.D.
 Power award for residential cable and satellite TV customer satisfaction in 2007.

 DirecTV's customer service is provided by many third-party owned call centers both inside and outside the United States.
 Most of the call centers are contracted to provide agents to answer customer phone calls regarding programming, billing, or technical questions.

 As of November 2012, DirecTV does not offer a 30-day grace period for those who wish to try the service.
 "If you do not fulfill your Programming Agreements, DirecTV may charge a pro-rated fee of up to $480."

 Better Business Bureau review

 In August 2008, The Boston Globe reported that DirecTV received 20,000 complaints in less than three years to the Better Business Bureau on DirecTV slipping in cancellation fees.

 In August 2010, the BBB reported that it had received 39,000 complaints against DirecTV in the previous three years, and the BBB gave it an F (failing) grade.
 Many of the complaints concerned DirecTV's early termination fees, billing and service issues.

-Consumer protection lawsuits and violations

-Washington State Attorney General civil complaint

-On December 14, 2009, the Washington Attorney General's office filed a civil complaint against DirecTV seeking injunctive and other relief.
-The complaint was filed in the public interest when the Attorney General's office determined after a one-year investigation by its consumer protection division, that the company allegedly engaged in numerous repeated violations of the state's Consumer Protection Act.

-The complaint alleged unfair or deceptive practices which include, but are not limited to: